29.09.2025

 Can I consolidate debts if I have a bad credit score?

-It may be harder to qualify for a debt consolidation loan with a bad credit score, but it is still possible.
-Some lenders may offer loans with higher interest rates for those with poor credit, or you may need to provide collateral.
+While it may be more challenging to qualify for a debt consolidation loan if you have a bad credit score, it is still possible to obtain one.
+Some lenders may offer higher interest rates for borrowers with poor credit, or you may need to secure the loan with collateral.